A community takeover street party celebrating local people, culture, and heritage at Westgate Street, Gloucester.

 We have been running workshops all around Gloucester and with local partners inviting participants to design a star that represents them.

-Patrick has proposed an Audio/Video installation taking the community’s ‘stars’ and projecting mapping them inside the Cathedral.
-This will create a collaborative star map inside a place intended for contemplation, and temporarily pattern a historic community building with contemporary people’s thoughts and ideas.
-This projection system will allow people will be able to see their stars in real-time projected in the cathedral.
+Patrick proposed the Audio/Video installation taking the community’s ‘stars’ and projecting/mapping them inside the Cathedral.
+This created a collaborative star map inside a place intended for contemplation, and temporarily filled a historic community building with contemporary people’s thoughts and ideas.
+This projection system allowed people to be able to see their stars in real-time projected in the cathedral.

 Submissions open for Westgate Stories!